deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

 COPY --from=zeppelin-distribution /opt/zeppelin/interpreter/cassandra/interpreter-setting.json ${ZEPPELIN_HOME}/interpreter/cassandra/interpreter-setting.json
 ```

-Because of the local `log4j.properties` file, the build of the image has to be run from the corresponding folder.
+Since local files are involved, the build of the image has to be run from the corresponding folder.
-Apart from that, you should tag the image with the reference to the associated registry Kubernetes will access later on:
+Apart from that, you should tag the image to refer to the associated registry Kubernetes will access later on:

 ```bash
 cd scripts/docker/zeppelin-server